AhmedHassanien34/Radar-System/README.md

 # Radar-System-Project
-In this project, we used Atmega16 in addition to an ultrasonic sensor and a servo motor to make a radar prototype.
+In this project, I used Atmega16 in addition to an ultrasonic sensor and a servo motor to make a radar prototype.
 The ultrasonic sensor is attached to a servo motor which rotates 160 degrees.
 While the servo is rotating, the ultrasonic sensor measures the distance of nearby objects.
 The measured distances are to be displayed on a screen.
 The angle of the object is